peterbrittain/asciimatics/doc/source/io.rst

 the top left of the screen and move down and right, so the example above displays `Hello world!` at (0, 0) which is the top left of the screen.

+Colours
+^^^^^^^
 Common colours are defined by the `COLOUR_xxx` constants in the Screen class, e.g. `COLOUR_RED`.
 If you have a display capable of handling more than these (e.g. 256 colour xterm) you can use the indexes of the colours for that display directly instead.
+When creating effects that use these extra colours, it is recommended that you also support a reduced colour mode, using just the 8 common colours.
+For an example of how to do this, see the :py:obj:`.Rainbow` class.

+Attributes
+^^^^^^^^^^
+Attributes are a way of modifying the displayed text in some basic ways that early hardware terminals supported before they had colours.
+Most systems don't use hardware terminals any more, but the concept persists in all native console APIs and so is also used here.

-Attributes are defined by the `A_xxx` constants in the Screen class, e.g.
+Supported attributes are defined by the `A_xxx` constants in the Screen class, e.g. `A_BOLD`.
-`A_BOLD`.
 Most systems will support bold (a.k.a bright), normal and reverse attributes.
 Others are capable of more, but you will have difficulties using them in a cross-platform manner and so they are deprecated.
 The attribute is just another parameter to `putch`.
 For example:

 .. code-block:: python

     # Bright green text
     screen.putch('Hello world!', 0, 0, COLOUR_GREEN, A_BOLD)

+Multicoloured strings
+^^^^^^^^^^^^^^^^^^^^^
 If you want to do something more complex, you can use the :py:meth:`.paint` method to specify a colour map for each character to be displayed.
-This must be an list of paired colour/attribute values (tuples or lists) that is at least as long as the text to be displayed.
+This must be a list of paired colour/attribute values (tuples or lists) that is at least as long as the text to be displayed.
 This method is typically used for displaying complex, multi-coloured text from a Renderer.
+See `Animation`_ for More details.

 Refreshing the Screen
 ---------------------
+Just using the above method to output to screen isn't quite enough.
 The Screen maintains a buffer of what is to be displayed and will only actually display it once the :py:meth:`.refresh` method is called.
 This is done to reduce flicker on the display device as new content is created.

-The expectation is that applications re-render everything that needs to be displayed and then call refresh when all the new content is ready to be displayed.
-When using the :py:meth:`.play` method to do animations, this is done for you automatically at the end of each frame.
+Applications are required to re-render everything that needs to be displayed and then call refresh when all the new content is ready.
+Note that the :py:meth:`.play` method will do this for you automatically at the end of each frame, so you don't need to call it again inside your animations.

 Input
 -----